ekasaputra-cyber/ekasaputra-cyber/README.md

 # Hi there, I'm Eka Saputra 👋

-I'm a junior developer based in sunny Singapore, passionate about building user-friendly and efficient applications.
-My journey into the world of tech was sparked by a fascination with how apps like Grab work.
-I wanted to build something just as useful, and I've been hooked on coding ever since!
+I'm a junior developer from Indonesia, inspired by how super-apps like Gojek and Tokopedia impact millions of lives.
+I'm passionate about using my coding skills to build similarly useful and efficient applications, and I've been hooked on the process from day one.
 ---

 ### 🚀 What I'm Currently Working On